-If you are still with me, you need to walk up the stairs behind the buildings at Chowder Bay and continue along the road to until it comes to Drift Cafe.
-Here you can either take a shortcut around to Balmoral or continue straight to Middle Head.
+If you are still with me, you need to walk up the stairs behind the buildings at Chowder Bay and continue along the road until it comes to Drift Cafe.
+Here you can either take a shortcut to Balmoral or continue straight to Middle Head.

 Head to the right and continue to Middle Head before you retrace your steps and walk up a steep Middle Head Road.
-Keep walking until you come to a long metal staircase heading down to Balmoral Beach.
+Keep walking until you come to a long metal staircase leading down to Balmoral Beach.

 I suggest grabbing some seafood and salad and heading to Rocky Point or the shaded area by the beach for a picnic.
-The potato scallops are too good, we usually try to balance them out with some healthy seafood salad and fresh prawns so we don’t feel quite so guilty!
+The potato scallops are too good; we usually try to balance them with some healthy seafood salad and fresh prawns, so we don’t feel quite so guilty!

 These days while still incredibly popular with locals and those in the know, the area does not attract anywhere near the number of tourists as Bondi or Manly and is perfect if you want to get a little off the beaten track.

 - Athol Hall Cafe – If you need coffee or something to eat before you get too far into the walk Athol Hall is your best bet.
 My daughter had her wedding reception here; it’s a charming little hall with a fantastic city view.

 - Special breakfast or lunch try Ripples.